 By this point we’ve hopefully agreed that chiropractors can manage a range of musculoskeletal complaints, but should avoid more general health claims.
-But many don’t, because they went to a clown college instead of a university that taught them the basics of scientific thinking.
+But many don’t, because they did not learn the basics of scientific thinking in their qualifications.

 Some modern chiropractors may not look that different from physiotherapists in their advice around exercise and load management, maybe with some manual therapy thrown in.